eliabieri/wg_display_widget_time/README.md

-# Current date/time widget for the WG Display
+# Current time widget for the WG Display

 ## 🛠️ Development